onedata/onedata-documentation/GUIDELINES.md

 * Always use second person and imperative mood to address the user.
 Don't be overly polite (avoid using `please` when giving commands).

-  :white\_check\_mark: To upload a file, click on the corresponding button in the top toolbar.
+  ✅ To upload a file, click on the corresponding button in the top toolbar.

-  :x: Files can be uploaded by clicking on the corresponding button in the top toolbar.
+  ❌ Files can be uploaded by clicking on the corresponding button in the top toolbar.

-  :white\_check\_mark: You can find the transfer statistics below.
+  ✅ You can find the transfer statistics below.

-  :x: The transfer statistics can be found below.
+  ❌ The transfer statistics can be found below.

-  :white\_check\_mark: For more information, see this chapter.
+  ✅ For more information, see this chapter.

-  :x: For more information, please see this chapter.
+  ❌ For more information, please see this chapter.

-  :white\_check\_mark: Note that the log size can get substantial.
+  ✅ Note that the log size can get substantial.

-  :x: Please note that the log size can get substantial.
+  ❌ Please note that the log size can get substantial.

 ## Code style